offbynull/learn/Bioinformatics/input/input.md

  * all positions in the first (ATGCAC) have been seen before in the motif matrix.
  * all but one position in the the second (TTGCAC) have been seen before in the motif matrix (index 0).

-Both of these k-mers should have a reasonable probability of being members of the motif.
+Both of these k-mers should have a reasonable probability of being member_MOTIFs of the motif.
 However, notice how the second k-mer ends up with a 0 probability.
-The reason has to do with the underlying concept behind motif matrices: the entire point of a motif matrix is to use the known members of a motif to find other potential members of that same motif.
-The second k-mer contains a T at index 0, but none of the known members of the motif have a T at that index.
+The reason has to do with the underlying concept behind motif matrices: the entire point of a motif matrix is to use the known member_MOTIFs of a motif to find other potential member_MOTIFs of that same motif.
+The second k-mer contains a T at index 0, but none of the known member_MOTIFs of the motif have a T at that index.
 As such, its probability gets reduced to 0 even though the rest of the k-mer conforms.

 Cromwell's rule says that when a probability is based off past events, a hard 0 or 1 values shouldn't be used.
 As such, a quick workaround to the 0% probability problem described above is to artificially inflate the the counts that lead to the profile such that no count is 0 (pseudocounts).
 For example, for the same motif matrix, incrementing the counts by 1 results in: